 Raleigh North Carolina Temple

-68th operating temple; closed for renovation; stone cladding the front exterior walls and tower
+68th operating temple; closed for renovation; stone cladding the exterior walls; temporary glass installed

 © 2017, Intellectual Reserve, Inc. All rights reserved.

 Announcement:3 September 1998